samcunliffe/2025-07-15-Good-First-Issue-Welcome/slides.md

 # First contribution to open-source software workshop

-at the ARC Festival of Digital Research, Innovation, and Scholarshop.
+at the ARC Festival of Digital Research, Innovation, and Scholarship.
 2025-07-15

 ---